 - Have her check her numbered animal list.
 Which animals do the two numbers correspond to?

-- Here's the fun and tricky part: now your child must try and draw a monster that -- through some act of crazy science and spooky magic -- has been created from the two animals she randomly selected.
+- Here's the fun and tricky part: now your child must try and draw a monster that—through some act of crazy science and spooky magic—has been created from the two animals she randomly selected.
 Dog and lizard?
 Whale and spider?
 Anything can happen!
 Make sure you encourage her to fully incorporate the features of both animals into one monster.
-Maybe a penguin and an elephant pairing would result in a penguin body with an elephant trunk and a
+Maybe a penguin and an elephant pairing would result in a penguin body with an elephant trunk!

 - Let her use colored pencils to add life to her finished drawing.

 - Have your child think about this monster's habitat.
 Where would such an unusual creature live?